MatteoDome/macpptplugin/SETUP_INSTRUCTIONS.md

 ### If PowerPoint won't load the add-in:
 1. Verify the URLs work in your browser
-2. Check that manifest.json is valid
+2. Check that manifest.xml is valid
-3. Make sure you downloaded the latest manifest.json
+3. Make sure you downloaded the latest manifest.xml

 ### If you get icon errors:
 The placeholder icons I created are empty files.
 You can: